 If you’re sore to the point where you can barely move, foam rolling definitely does not sound like a fun option.
-But according to a study published in the Journal Of Athletic Training, directed to investigate the effect of foam rolling on DOMS, found that just three 20-minute bouts (60 minutes total) of foam rolling, within the recovery period 12-72 hours can substantially enhance recovery after DOMS and alleviate muscle tenderness.4
+But according to a study published in the Journal Of Athletic Training, directed to investigate the effect of foam rolling on DOMS, found that just three 20-minute bouts (60 minutes total) of foam rolling, within the recovery period 12-72 hours can substantially enhance recovery after DOMS and alleviate muscle tenderness [R].

 Kinesiology tape helps with joint support, along with increasing active blood flow, oxygen, and circulation of lymphatic fluid to optimize recovery.
 We recommend using Active Intelligence (AI) Tape, as it also contains active ingredients like Menthol and Capsaicin, to further enhance athletic performance through activated colling ingredients built directly into the tape.

 Performing high repetitions at a low-weight the day following your workout can dramatically help with supplying blood and oxygen to help relieve muscle soreness and trauma to the muscle tissue.

-(READ The 11 Ways To Naturally Reduce Post-Workout Inflammation)
+RELATED ARTICLE 11 Ways To Reduce Post-Workout Inflammation

 Everyone is susceptible to getting DOMS at some point in their training.
 However, as the saying goes, no pain, no gain!
 Various amounts of discomfort or pain and inflammation will be associated with high-intensity training and resistance training, depending on the frequency, intensity, duration, and type of exercise performed.
 By incorporating some of the best practices above, you can effectively treat DOMS to relieve your muscle soreness and post-workout inflammation so that your soreness doesn't keep you from your goals.